Union Museum of History and Art

 The first interview, with 102 year-old Mrs. Ida Belle Albritton, is also viewable on the museum's You Tube channel.
 Mrs. Albritton recalls her experiences as a young bride and mother during World War II, and other experiences in her lifetime.
 The second video features Brenda Hobson Abercrombie, current member of the Union Parish Police Jury, and Doris Redden Kyle Russell, who served on the Police Jury in the 1960s and '70s.
 They are the only women ever elected to the Union Parish Police Jury.
 In the video, the two discuss why they entered public service, their challenges, and accomplishments.

-PHOTO: Cleo Fields (left) and Tom "Tuffy" Fields during the video shooting session on September 19 on the grounds of the old Farmerville High School, where the two attended in the 1960s.
+PHOTO: Cleo Gatson (left) and Tom "Tuffy" Fields during the video shooting session on September 19, 2025, on the grounds of the old Farmerville High School, where the two attended in the 1960s.

 Board of Directors